jghelani-hl/docker-demo-hl/README.md

 docker-compose up
 ```

 That is it!
 This will build and run all the containers in the `docker-compose.yml` file using a single command instead of running `docker build` and `docker run` multiple times for each image.
 You will see that the containers are running, and you can access the node app at [localhost:3001](http://localhost:3001) and the React app at [localhost:3000](http://localhost:3000).
-You can also access the MongoDB database's interactive terminal by running `docker exec -it demo-mongo mongo`.
+You can also access the frontend container's terminal by running `docker exec -it demo-frontend /bin/bash`.
 You can also run `docker-compose` in detached mode by running `docker-compose up -d`.
-This will run the containers in the background.
+This will run the containers in the background and not lock up your terminal.

 To stop the containers, all you have to do is run `docker-compose down` and it will stop all the running containers for this docker-compose file.
 This will stop and remove the containers.
 You can also remove the volumes by running `docker-compose down -v`.
 This will stop and remove the containers and the volumes.